 The ARVA Neo beacon has been the Gold Standard for us at Skimo Co.
 In our independent testing, it performed the best in terms of range and accuracy when it was introduced.
 ARVA designers could have easily rested on their laurels as the Neo is still a top performer.
 However, when the lives of real people are at stake, the French are not satisfied with “good enough.”

 The perfect gift for your ski partner, the ARVA Axio Beacon might give them the best chance of finding you if you’re buried in an avalanche.
 Other beacons rely on a very short third antenna which is limited by the depth of the housing.
 This renders the antenna useful only in the final search phase: refining the area to probe.
 In contrast, the Axio’s third antenna is designed to be ..

-We have been loath to carry airbag packs since they’ve been so heavy.
+Here at Skim Co, we have been hesitant ot jump on the airbag train because of their excessive weight.
 Enter the Mammut Ultralight with the Removable Airbag 3.0 system.
-Without the canister the pack is nearly race-weight, and it comes in under 2kg when all topped up.
+The pack is nearly race-weight without a cannister, and still comes in under 2kg with the cannister.
 That means you may not have to sacrifice much speed for the additional avalanche safety.
-The compressed air system is the 3rd iteration from Mammut, ..
+The compressed air system ..